Azure/azure-powershell/src/ResourceManager/Resources/Commands.Resources/help/Get-AzPolicyAlias.md

 ## NOTES

 * To expand the Aliases or any other property, pipe the output to `select -ExpandProperty <property>`.
-For example: `Get-AzureRmPolicyAlias -NamespaceMatch 'Microsoft.Cache' -ApiVersionMatch 'alpha' | select -ExpandProperty Aliases | select -Property Name -ExpandProperty Paths`
+For example: `Get-AzPolicyAlias -NamespaceMatch 'Microsoft.Cache' -ApiVersionMatch 'alpha' | select -ExpandProperty Aliases | select -Property Name -ExpandProperty Paths`

 * Additional properties are available in the output and can be displayed by piping the output to `Format-List`.
-For example: `Get-AzureRmPolicyAlias -NamespaceMatch 'Web' -ResourceTypeMatch site -PathMatch cert | Format-List`
+For example: `Get-AzPolicyAlias -NamespaceMatch 'Web' -ResourceTypeMatch site -PathMatch cert | Format-List`

 ## RELATED LINKS